 The forecasting process produces a wide range of results reflecting different scenarios about the future development of road transport and road safety measures.
 Scenario planning and computer modelling is often used to predict possible outcomes.
-Assessment of future long- term casualty, traffic and demographic trends is also necessary to understand underlying factors which may influence achievement of future results.
+Assessment of future long-term casualty, traffic and demographic trends is also necessary to understand underlying factors which may influence achievement of future results.

 Working papers analysing a range of countermeasures in terms of their cost-effectiveness and public acceptability are developed to inform target-setting and strategy development (e.g. Broughton, 2000; LTSA NZ Paper 6, 2000; LTSA NZ Paper 7, 2000).
 These working papers are typically published at the same time of the road safety strategy.
 Information is derived from surveys, practical trials or from national or overseas experience of successful implementation effectiveness of policies.
-During the last forty years a substantial international knowledge based on effective interventions has grown up to inform national policymaking and road safety planning (Elvik, 2003; Elvik et al., 2009; Peden, 2004).
-At the same time, exacting safe system strategies and innovative intervention which take better account of human limitations are being used increasingly and with some good results (Bliss & Breen, 2009 & 2013; OECD, 2008).
-However, continual improvement must remain the norm.
-A recent review of evidence-based and data-driven road safety management in four jurisdictions (Western Australia, the Netherlands, Sweden and Switzerland) concluded that while the effectiveness of this approach shows great promise, there are research opportunities to better understand the extrapolation of historical trends and the transferability of research results (Wegman, et al, 2015).
+During the last forty years a substantial international knowledge base of effective interventions has grown up to inform national policymaking and road safety planning (Elvik, 2003; Elvik et al., 2009; Peden, 2004).
+At the same time, exacting safe system strategies and innovative intervention which take better account of human limitations are being used increasingly and with some good results (Bliss & Breen, 2009; OECD, 2008).